oakgary/RedScrap/README.md

 	"sort": "hot, new, rising, controversial or top", "time": "hour, day, week, month, year or all", "itemsPerPage": "between 1 and 100",
-	"amountOfPages": "basically a multiplicator for items_per_page",
+	"amountOfPages": "basically a multiplicator for itemsPerPage",
         "subreddits": "array of subreddits (e.g. ["funny","videos","gifs"]"
 }
 ```